We just reached 30,000 articles on this wiki! 🥳

 • February - Take-Two announces that it is taking a $14.5 million write-down; $5.5 million of this being thanks to Duke Nukem Forever.

-• April 1st - The source code of Duke Nukem 3D and a "port" of the game for the Atari 2600 is released to compensate for the lack of Forever.
+• April 1st - The source code of Duke Nukem 3D and a "port" of Forever for the Atari 2600 is released to compensate for the lack of release.

 • May 29th - Jeffrey Lapin, the then CEO of Take-Two Interactive, states that the game won't release by the end of the year, George Broussard responds with a post on Shacknews saying that "Take2 needs to STFU IMO."